 About Our Programs

 Our Mindful Practice® programs offer a means to enhance your self-awareness, wellness, and resilience in your practice.
-We can help with preventing, addressing, and improving your relationships with patients and colleagues
+We can help with addressing, and improving your relationships with patients and colleagues

 We offer in-person and online retreat-like workshops designed to energize your clinical work while helping you find joy and resilience and address burnout and moral distress.
 Through honing self-awareness, deep listening skills, compassion, and community, our programs will help you to flourish at work and navigate the stressful and demanding situations you face daily.

 Mindfulness, a naturally occurring human capacity, is the awareness that arises by paying attention, on purpose, to experience as it unfolds, with the goals of greater understanding, compassion, and wisdom.
 We believe that mindfulness is an essential quality of excellent health care.
 We are all endowed with the capacity for mindfulness, which can be further cultivated through various means, among them meditative practices, physical activity, conversation, poetry, music, and others.

 We have designed the secular formal contemplative practices in the Mindful Practice in Medicine program to enhance your awareness of the stream of thoughts, the flow of feelings, and the current of sensations that usually go unnoticed yet inform action and behavior from moment to moment.
 Through regular practice, it becomes possible to step out of the “automatic pilot”, and experience and act with greater awareness.

 Informal mindfulness practice refers to fostering the same quality of awareness during everyday life at work.
 We offer to “practice” informally during the entire Mindful Practice in Medicine program, including during meals, casual conversations, group discussions, and narrative exercises described below.